How to Submit a LOTR Filing in myLTSA

 Open your land title package and click on the LOTR Reference tab:

-Enter the transparency declaration ID in the field provided and click Add.
+Enter the transparency declaration ID in the field provided.
+The file reference used for the LOTR filing will automatically appear beside this field once entered.
+Use this information to confirm that the correct ID is entered and then click Add.
 The transparency declaration ID can be found at the top of the transparency declaration form:

 Click on the Submit Package tab to return to the land title package and click on the Submit button to register the package.